NebraLtd/Helium-Guides/docs/README.md

 As you can see from the [contributors section](#contributors) below and our [GitHub issues page](https://github.com/NebraLtd/Helium-Guides/issues), this documentation is generated from our extensive global community.
 We gladly welcome any issue reports, typo fixes, documentation improvements, or entire documentation translations!

-We have created a couple of informational pages to help you get started and to format your pull requests in the most helpful way:
+We have created a couple of informational pages to help you get started formatting your own pull requests, check those out here:
 * [Contributing Overview](contributing/overview.md)
 * [Translations](/contributing/translations.md)